WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/README.md

 ## To use

-To use or edit this content for a workshop of your own, fork and clone this repository according to [these instructions]().
-Make your changes.
+To use or edit this content for a workshop of your own, fork and clone this repository according to [these instructions](). **TBA** Make your changes.

 **You should ensure that you change:**